 OK.
 Let’s start with the Phantom 4 tutorials.

-These DJI Phantom 4 tutorials are well explained and easy to follow.
-They cover the flight modes, all intelligent flight modes and best camera settings;
+These DJI Phantom 4 tutorials are well explained and easy to follow and cover all intelligent flight modes;

 - Beginner Mode